 4 While RCW 19.285 states the most recent Council Power Plan is to be used, Avista understands that the Washington Legislature must initiate legislation to specifically validate the most recent plan's targets for proper effect of law.
 Avista further understands that the proposed 6th Power Plan is scheduled for adoption by the Council at its scheduled Feb.
 9-11, 2010 meeting.
 Avista anticipates that the DSM targets contained in the 6th Power Plan will be adopted in the near future and, therefore, uses these targets as if adopted.
-Thus, Avista considers this to be an immaterial timing difference that will be resolved by the time the Commission addresses the Company's filing herein.
+Thus, Avista considers that this will be resolved by the time the Commission addresses the Company's filing herein.

-anticipated during the IRP process.
+Avista has chosen to use option #1 of the 6th Power Plan to reflect its specific share of the regional target, based upon overall acquisition without regard to segment.
+The Company will provide a financial rebate to commercial and industrial customers through site-specific programs for any electric energy saving measure with a simple financial payback of one-year or over, pursuant to Tariff Schedule 90.
+For purposes of the IRP, Avista does attempt to identify efficiency opportunities to develop an estimate of future cost-effectiveness and acquirable potential.
+However, a significant quantity of acquisition results from measures that are extremely unique and therefore not amenable to generic analysis or from measures that could be reasonably anticipated during the IRP process.
 Consequently, Avista performs an estimate of the future acquisition of these measures primarily based upon historical acquisition with modifications for customer load growth, price elasticity and other expected events that would improve this estimate.
 Acquirable potential for the site-specific program, and all other programs, are derived from results driven by program planners and technical staff based upon the specific characteristics of that program and expected market conditions.
 While historically Avista has used its IRP targets for conservation acquisition, due in part to the difficulty in estimating savings from site-specific measures, the Company has chosen to use its share of the Council's targets be for the 2010-2011 biennial period.